 Please note: holdover can be added on to the end of a session for parents who prefer a Sunday pickup, however, holdover cannot be the beginning of your camp sessions.

-|Session A to B||TBD||TBD||TBD|
+|Session A to B||7/8-7/10||TBD||TBD|

-|Session B to C||TBD||TBD||TBD|
+|Session B to C||7/22-7/24||TBD||TBD|

-|Session C to D||TBD||TBD||TBD|
+|Session C to D||8/5-8/7||TBD||TBD|

 If it is moderate, we run our regular program; campers will need rain gear.
 For heavy rain, we run special, pre-planned indoor activities.
 During a thunderstorm, all campers and staff will immediately be brought indoors.

 The Overnight bus from the Ridgewood YMCA checks in at 12:00 p.m., with a departure of 12:30 p.m.
-On closing days, the bus departs Camp at 10:30 a.m., arriving at the Ridgewood YMCA at 12:00 p.m.
+On closing days, the bus arrives at the Ridgewood YMCA around 12:00 p.m.

 No, one-week campers will be placed with two-week campers in the same cabins.
 They will be starting camp on the same day and time, receiving the same first day orientation as two-week campers.

 Yes!
 We will be in contact with parents should a one-week camper express interest in staying for the full session.
 Converting to a two-week session is a simple process and laundry service is available if a converting camper needs it.

 Most campers will stay in cabins with full bathrooms and showers inside the cabin.
 Older boys, grades 7-10, stay in the rustic Nation area with a central bathhouse serving the entire unit.